 We have completed it under threat of onerous fines — $185 per day.
 We attempted to raise the money via a GoFundMe campaign, but at the last minute discovered that Louise’s late mother’s estate, the last owner of our house, had funds sufficient to complete the work.

 By the way, the initial letter sent by the Borough declared that in the event the homeowner did not complete the work themselves, the Borough would do it and pay for it via a lien on our property.
 They then reneged on that promise, without a vote from the Borough Council.

 You keep harping on the new parking lot?
 Where are people going to park?

 Just like with sports stadiums, we strongly believe that if private enterprise wants something they feel will benefit them, then private enterprise can pay for it and build it themselves.
 When government subsidizes these facilities, it’s is almost always a losing proposition for taxpayers.
 Already, Jenkintown’s parking fund runs a deficit.
-Remember that when the Borough raises our taxes in 2019 as they have already promised.
+Remember that when the Borough again raises our taxes in 2019 as they have already promised.

 The Lindy Company has brought many welcome changes to Jenkintown by buying several buildings and rationalizing the rents for the stores, but if you ask Lindy to buy that parking lot for what we paid for it, they wouldn’t.
 Its market value is nowhere near what Jenkintown and the state paid for it.

 We would rather the Borough take a more creative approach to this issue.
 Perhaps it could offer a tax break to the owners of private lots who share their spaces after 5pm.
 Jenkintown has plenty of parking, but the owners don’t make it available to the public.